-The Shire delivers a range of activities, programs and events that contribute to the vibrant cultural life of the Serpentine Jarrahdale community.
+The Shire of Serpentine Jarrahdale (the Shire) delivers a range of activities, programs and events that contribute to the vibrant cultural life of the Serpentine Jarrahdale community.
 Through incoming financial and in-kind Sponsorship or Donations, the Shire can enhance these activities, programs and events to provide a greater benefit to the community.